harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 *Keep the environment free from any monetary influences.*

-&gt;**Don't ask WHERE** *to get it.*
+&gt;**Do not ask WHERE** *to get prescription drugs, TRT, HRT, SERMs, SARMS, PEDs and/or AAS.*
 &gt;
-&gt;**Don't ask HOW** *to get it.*
+&gt;**Do not ask HOW** *to get prescription drugs, TRT, HRT, SERMs, SARMS, PEDs and/or AAS.*
 &gt;
-&gt;**Don't ask for RECOMMENDED labs, brands or suppliers.**
+&gt;**Do not ask for RECOMMENDED labs, brands or suppliers.**
 &gt;
-&gt;**Don't discuss BRANDS, COMPANIES, PRODUCTS** *of any sort.*
+&gt;**Do not promote BRANDS, COMPANIES, PRODUCTS** *of any sort.*
-&gt;
-&gt; WHETHER LEGAL OR NOT.

-###🚫 **No Source Talk**
+###**No Source Talk**

 ***No Source Talk.*** Everything listed below includes (**BUT IS NOT LIMITED TO**): AAS (*gear*), Ancillaries (AI, SERMs, *etc.*), hGH (*those not listed in the Wiki or the rules*), Insulin, DNP, PEDs (*Performance Enhancing Drugs*), Drugs (*prescription or otherwise*), Research Chemicals, Pro-hormones, SARMs, Peptides … or ANY PRODUCT that could be mistaken as legit of any of the previous listed.
 This includes “steroid alternatives,” “Testosterone Boosters,” or over-the-counter  “PCT” brands.

 Chances are … if you are talking about ANY COMPANY, ANY SOURCE, ANY SPECIFIC BRAND, ANY OTHER FORUM.
 OR SUBREDDIT THAT ALLOWS SOURCE TALK—REGARDLESS OF LEGALITY in your area, this will be considered under NO SOURCE TALK.

-###🚫 **No Monetization**
+### **No Monetization**

 ***No Monetization***.
 This part of rule #2 deals with monetary influences such as advertising, sales and marketing, brand discussion, lobbying, *etc*. and is broader than the first part of *No Source Talk* as it includes practically **ANY BRAND OR PRODUCT YOU CAN THINK OF**.
 This is a forum to discuss AAS/PEDs.
 This is *not* a review forum to discuss commercial products! **DO NOT DISCUSS COMMERCIAL PRODUCTS OF ANY KIND**.

-**IF IT'S FOR SALE IT'S VERBOTEN**

 **There are no warnings and you will be banned**.

 This board is altogether source, brand, and product-free to avoid ANY KIND of monetary influence or incentive to manipulate information.
 If money can be made, competition and bias will soon follow.
-It doesn't matter if you're selling Tren or grandma's chocolate chip cookies. *Someone else's grandma* is a **real cutthroat** and will **cut you down** to get ahead.
+It doesn't matter if you're selling Tren, coaching services, or providing sources for monetary gain.

 ### Why No Sources?

-**Reddit's Network Administrators** shut down our sister sub, r/SST (**Steroid Source Talk**), and banned the Moderators for *Enabling Access to Illegal Compounds.*

-The pencil-pushing bureaucrats have it out for us, too.
-They're biased, they're locked and loaded, and they're ready to pull the trigger due to the controversial subject nature and content on our sub. *Most subreddits dealing with controlled substances get shut down rather quickly*, so we're skating on thin ice as it is.

-*As the single largest AAS forum in the English-speaking world*, our leadership prominence makes us an even bigger target as we grow larger and more influential.
-We get attention they'd rather not see—from politicians, from lawmakers, from law enforcement, and from every Karen out in the Wild West—so they'd rather see us *disappeared*.

-For that reason, **Rule 2**: ***No Source Talk*** is our ***strictest guideline***—**with no exceptions**.
-Without it, we'd be quickly shut down by Reddit administration … just like r/SST.
-We'd like to think that we provide a valuable public service through *education* and *harm reduction*—and we'd like to stick around for a while, so we take the rule quite seriously.

-If you're looking for vendor recommendations, practically *every other AAS forum* on the Internet allows source talk, has vendor reviews, commercial sponsors, *etc*. r/steroids is essentially the *only* exception to the rule, because **we don't own Reddit**.
-We're still just a simple subreddit, so we have to play by *their* rules.
+**Reddit's Network Administrators** have shut down other subreddits for allowing source talk.
+We have a wealth of information compiled in the sub wiki and would prefer to preserve it for harm reduction purposes.

 ### Reddit Terms of Service